Kevin27j/readme-generator/README.md

 ## Questions

-You can ask me anything at my email kevin.952011@gmail.com
+You can ask me anything at my email kevin.952011@gmail.com or check out my Github @Kevin27j